Enlarged Prostate (BPH)

 Although BPH is unrelated to prostate cancer, it can lead to urinary problems that affect your quality of life.
 In about half of all cases, medical intervention is needed.

 Our fellowship-trained UC Irvine Health urology specialists can help.
-We offer the latest and safest treatments for BPH.
-We also are among the first in Southern California to pioneer an innovative outpatient procedure using the UroLift® device.
+We offer the latest and safest treatments for BPH, including an innovative outpatient procedure using the UroLift® device.

 Learn more about the minimally invasive UroLift procedure ›